 In the weeks leading up to your move, look out for any aspects of the house or flat that might need repairing.
-It's best to inform your landlord of these things before you move, to give them a chance to make necessary repairs before you leave.
+Inform your landlord of these things before you move, to give them a chance to make necessary repairs before you leave.

 As long as the damages are due to general wear and tear, and you've given your landlord reasonable time to fix them, you shouldn't have money deducted from your deposit over them.
 Make sure you know your tenancy rights.

-It could help to inform your landlord of any issues by email, including images of the damages that clearly show they're the result of wear and tear.
-Having this in writing is a good idea, just in case there are any disputes about the damages after you've moved out.
+It could help to inform your landlord of any issues by email.
+In the message, include images of the damages that clearly show they're the result of wear and tear.
+Having this in writing is a good idea, in case there are any disputes about the damages after you've moved out.

-Small repairs like changing lightbulbs are usually down to the tenant, so make sure you replace any lights that aren't working.
+Small repairs like changing lightbulbs are usually down to the tenant.
+Make sure you replace any lights that aren't working.

 Please note that if you've damaged anything deliberately or out of neglect, money could be taken out of your deposit to fix or replace them.
-You could offer to repair the damages yourself as this would give you more control over the cost.
+You could offer to repair the damages yourself.
+This would give you more control over the cost.

-Also, if your landlord does need to replace anything that's broken, they shouldn't charge you any more than the cost of that item.
-So, if it's a cheap item of furniture that's damaged, they can't charge you for a brand new, expensive item to replace it.
+And, if your landlord does need to replace anything that's broken, they shouldn't charge more than the cost of that item.
+If a cheap item of furniture is damaged, they can't charge you for a brand-new, expensive item to replace it.

 Take photos of the property before you leave

-The more photos you can take before you move out, the better.
+The more photos you take before you move out, the better.

 Anything that was photographed in your inventory when you moved in should be photographed again.
-This will allow you to clearly see how the condition and cleanliness of the flat or house compares to the start of the tenancy.
+This will help you see how the condition and cleanliness of the flat or house compares to the start of the tenancy.